 The following are a few examples of dragon-inspired old sayings.
 I will include the Japanese text and its literal description, followed by its interpreted meaning and further explanation.

-MEANING: Don’t awaken the beast!
+・Ryū no hige wo naderu (龍の鬚を撫でる, stroke a dragon’s whiskers) MEANING: Don’t awaken the beast!
 Don’t go looking for trouble there.

 Dragons are known as wise and powerful creatures.
 At the same time, they can easily come to a wrathful behavior if bothered.
 Touching their sacred hairs (to steal) is considered suicide; even just coming face to face is risky, as it’s advised to leave asap if possible.
 This old saying is to caution a person to refrain from doing something that will get them into trouble.

-・Ryū no hige wo ari ga nerau (龍の鬚を蟻が狙う, an ant will seek the whiskers of a dragon)
+・Ryū no hige wo ari ga nerau (龍の鬚を蟻が狙う, an ant will seek the whiskers of a dragon) MEANING: Those in a weaker position will take the risk to rise to a greater status

 This phrase refers to when you want greater power to achieve a goal.
 It uses the idea of a dragon’s whiskers being special, and that anyone would seek it to gain great fortune, including a tiny ant.
 As an example, when an inferior person seeks to surpass a superior person.

-・Ryū no agito no tama wo toru (龍の頷の珠を取る, steal the jeweled orb from the dragon’s territory)
+・Ryū no agito no tama wo toru (龍の頷の珠を取る, steal the jeweled orb from the dragon’s territory) MEANING: Getting involved in something very difficult

 This is a phrase used when someone’s embarking on a risky/dangerous task.
 It’s similar to the first old phrase mentioned above, where one risks their life to obtain a valuable jeweled orb dragons are rumored to possess by trespassing into their lair.
-You can say it has the same usage as another popular phrase that incorporates the tiger, the sworn rival of the dragon.
+You can say it has the same usage as another popular phrase that incorporates the tiger⁴, the sworn rival of the dragon.

-Ryū gin sureba kumo okoru (龍吟ずれば雲起こる, when the dragon bellows, clouds stir up)
+・Ryū gin sureba kumo okoru (龍吟ずれば雲起こる, when the dragon bellows, clouds stir up) MEANING: When in need, you will attract the right people

 An interesting one, this has a meaning of meeting the right people who will be beneficial to you.
 In a folklore-type example, it is like when a hero sets out on a journey, they have the tendency to run into like-minded people that will eventually join them.
 This is applicable to almost any type of scenarios, such as when starting a new business.

-・Ryū no mizu wo euru gotoshi (龍の水を得る如し, like a dragon in water)
+・Ryū no mizu wo euru gotoshi (龍の水を得る如し, like a dragon in water) MEANING: Gaining more resources to accomplish greater things

 Dragons are said to have a natural connection with water and its many forms in nature.
 This includes clouds, rivers, rain, and waterfalls.
 When a dragon is in its element, so to speak, it can demonstrate its power at greater folds.
 This phrase plays on the idea of gaining something to do even better.
 It can be anything that can grant an individual more success.